alexishevia/blogExamples/README.md

 Notice: when we visit the About page, and then click on the Home page, an AJAX request will be made to read from the todos service.

+## Add Todos
+- Add actions/createTodo.js.
+Will be executed when the user tries to create a new todo from the UI.
+- Add `<input>` to Home.jsx, to allow user to add a todo.
+When the user clicks enter, createTodo is called.
+- Add handlers for the todo creation lifecycle on the TodoStore